Most drug discovery programs focus on just 2% of our DNA – those areas that have been proven to code for proteins.

 That means there’s a huge amount of genomic “dark matter” which could hold the key to developing drugs that save lives and tackle some of the most challenging diseases we face.

-As a molecular biologist with fundamental expertise in immunology and the use of primary cells in research, you could play a crucial role in unlocking the non-coding genome to advance human health.
+As a scientist with a good grounding in molecular biology and strong laboratory management skills, you could play a crucial role in unlocking the non-coding genome for human health

 We’re working with a company who have developed a unique approach to target finding on this new genomic frontier, combining machine learning, bioinformatics and novel molecular biology techniques to identify lymphocytes that will form the basis of new drug targets for autoimmune diseases.
-They are looking for a Senior Scientist, Immunology to come and join their growing team in Oxford.
+They are looking for a Lab Manager to come and join their growing team in Oxford.

 While doing this, you’ll also play a formative role in the building of a high-potential startup, so your career prospects will be significant and you’ll see substantial reward through share options.

-If you have the background we’re looking for and the opportunity to mine untouched areas of the genome for novel targets sounds like the next step in your career, then apply online or get in touch on firstname.lastname@example.org.
+If you have the background we’re looking for and the opportunity to run a lab conducting some genuinely cutting edge science sounds like the next step in your career, then apply online or get in touch on firstname.lastname@example.org.

 We’re looking forward to hearing from you.